Ralph Simon (rabbi): Early life and education

-Ralph Simon was born October 19, 1906 in Newark, New Jersey, to parents Isaac and Yetta (née Biddleman) Simon.
-He received a Bachelor of Arts Degree at City College of New York (1927), a Master's Degree in Hebrew Literature at the Jewish Theological Seminary of America (1931), a Master of Arts Degree at Columbia University (1943), a Postgraduate Degree at the Oriental Institute University of Chicago (1947) a Doctorate of Divinity at Jewish Theological Seminary of America (1964) and a Doctorate of Hebrew literature at Spertus Institute for Jewish Learning and Leadership (1972.)
+Ralph Simon was born October 19, 1906, in Newark, New Jersey, to parents Isaac and Yetta (née Biddleman) Simon.
+He received a Bachelor of Arts Degree at City College of New York (1927), a master's degree in Hebrew Literature at the Jewish Theological Seminary of America (1931), a Master of Arts Degree at Columbia University (1943), a Postgraduate Degree at the Oriental Institute University of Chicago (1947) a Doctorate of Divinity at Jewish Theological Seminary of America (1964) and a Doctorate of Hebrew literature at Spertus Institute for Jewish Learning and Leadership (1972.)

 Career

-Simon began speaking to conservative religious congregations while earning his Master Degree in Hebrew Literature at the Jewish Theological Seminary of America.
+Simon began speaking to conservative religious congregations while earning his master's degree in Hebrew Literature at the Jewish Theological Seminary of America.
 After being ordained in 1931, he served as Rabbi of Rodef Sholem Synagogue in Johnstown, Pennsylvania (1931 - 1936).
 He was the first American-born and the first conservative rabbi to serve Rodef Sholom.
-He then served as Rabbi of the Jewish Center in New York City (1937-1943), followed by serving as Rabbi at the Congregation Rodfei Zedek in Chicago (1943-1987.)
+He then served as Rabbi of the Jewish Center in New York City (1937–1943), followed by serving as Rabbi at the Congregation Rodfei Zedek in Chicago (1943–1987.)
 In 1956, Simon headed the Rodfei Zedek Institute of Adult Studies which gave lectures based on the theme "Great Jews of Our Time," with classes in Hebrew, Jewish history, the Bible, and ethics.

 Simon served as Secretary of the Illinois Board of Mental Health and President of the Jewish Information Society of America.
 He also presided over the Rabbinical Advisory Board of the organization operating the non-profit Jewish Peoples Convalescent Home which provided care for Jews of all ages, regardless of ability to pay.
 In 1985, Simon published a volume of sermons, Challenges and Responses.

 Camp Ramah

 Simon founded Camp Ramah, the first Hebrew-speaking camping venture of the Conservative movement.
-He recruited 100 campers, a third from outside the Chicago area, for the camp’s first summer in 1947.
+He recruited 100 campers, a third from outside the Chicago area, for the camp's first summer in 1947.
 By 1987, the camp had grown into a network of seven camps with 3200 young people enrolled, in addition to programs in Israel.
 Simon explained, "It put a child in a total Jewish environment and enabled him to live the so-called ideal Jewish life from the time he got up until he went to bed ....
 And that was of tremendous value.
 Most children had never lived a complete Jewish life.
 Here they not only lived it, but they lived it without tension."

 Celebrities who attended the camp include Ethan Slater, Ben Platt, Ben Bernanke, and Wolf Blitzer.